jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 ### 50 Circumstances in which tenancies are terminated
 (1) Subject in the case of a subtenancy to section 57, no tenancy to which this Act applies shall terminate or be terminated otherwise than as follows:
-  (a) in the case of a fixed-term tenancy, on the expiry of the term of the tenancy or, if any of sections 56A(1), 58(1)﻿(d), (da), 59, 59A, or 59B apply, by giving notice in accordance with the applicable section:
+  (a) in the case of a fixed-term tenancy, on the expiry of the term of the tenancy or, if any of sections 55AA, 56A(1), 58(1)﻿(d), (da), 59, 59A, or 59B apply, by giving notice in accordance with the applicable section:
   (ab) on the death of a sole tenant under a tenancy agreement or a sole tenant under a boarding house tenancy agreement, in accordance with section 50A or 66W, as the case requires:
+  (ac) by the sole tenant under a fixed-term tenancy or periodic tenancy giving notice of withdrawal under section 56B:
-  (b) in the case of a periodic tenancy to which a right of termination under any of sections 51 to 53B, 56A(1), 58(1)﻿(c), and 59 to 59B applies, by giving notice in accordance with the applicable section:
+  (b) in the case of a periodic tenancy to which a right of termination under any of sections 51 to 53B, 55AA, 56A(1), 58(1)﻿(c), and 59 to 59B applies, by giving notice in accordance with the applicable section:
   (ba) in the case of a boarding house tenancy to which a right of termination under any of sections 52 to 53A, 58(1)﻿(c), 59 to 59B, 66U, 66V, and 66X applies, by giving notice in accordance with the applicable section:
   (c) where the tenant acquires the landlord's interest in the premises:
   (d) where the tenant surrenders the tenancy, or delivers up vacant possession of the premises, to the landlord with the landlord's written consent: